saiakarsh193/GenVox/README.md

 mkdir data
 # move/download the dataset into data directory and then edit run.py accordingly

+# for using wandb for logging, you need to first login (if not already done)
+wandb login
+# then type your API key (you can find your API key in your browser at https://wandb.ai/authorize)

 # once everything is all setup, you can run the code
 python3 run.py
 ```